 There are many ways to get out of debt.
 Here are the most common.

 Work out a budget and find out where the true problems exist.
 It’s amazing if you write down every single penny you spend how you can find money being wasted on non-essentials.
-If you have more money going out on the essentials than you bring in, you may need to consider other debt relief options.
+If you have more money going out on the essentials that you bring in, you may need to consider other debt relief options.

 Consider speaking to a Bankruptcy Attorney.
 Many Bankruptcy Attorneys offer free initial consultations to explore if Bankruptcy will help you in your time of financial hardship.
 Bankruptcy certainly is not for everyone but it is great to review your options.